kanboard/plugin-registration/README.md

 [![Build Status](https://travis-ci.org/kanboard/plugin-registration.svg?branch=master)](https://travis-ci.org/kanboard/plugin-registration)

-This plugin allow people to sign up to Kanboard.
+This plugin allows people to sign up to Kanboard.

 - An email verification is necessary
 - A domain restriction can be applied to avoid unwanted users